OpenNMS/helm-charts/horizon/README.md

 ## Quick Start

-You can bring up an instance of OpenNMS quickly using the following commands:
+You can bring up an instance of OpenNMS for testing using the following commands:

 ```
 helm upgrade --install ingress-nginx ingress-nginx \